madeleineforbes/gwenbell.com/about.md

 I love this work.
 I love this city.
 Had to go through the shitter to get here, but maybe that's the point of being human.

-Or, as my sixth grade teacher Mr. Allen put it to us: kids, you're Americans.
-That means you gotta live, die and pay taxes.
-What you do with yourself in the meantime is entirely up to you.
+As my sixth grade teacher Mr. Allen put it: kids, we're Americans.
+That means we gotta live, die and pay taxes.
+What we do with ourselves in the meantime is entirely up to us.

+I heard later they fired him.
+But he was a damn good sixth grade teacher.

+Straight shooter, that one.

 <hr />